asialasr/OpenGL2dEx/readme.md

  * Portions of this software are copyright © 2020 The FreeType Project (www.freetype.org).
 All rights reserved.
 The FreeType project is licensed under the FTL license.
  * This software makes use of the assimp library for importing assets.
  * This software makes use of the GLFW library for windowing and input processing.
+ * This software makes use of the GLM library under the MIT license.

 **Disclaimer: I haven't tested this out a ton and I know there are certainly some bugs with collisions.